TheOnlyWayUp/selfcord/docs/ext/commands/commands.rst

 .. code-block:: python3

     @bot.command()
-    async def joined(ctx, *, member: discord.Member):
+    async def joined(ctx, *, member: selfcord.Member):
         await ctx.send(f'{member} joined on {member.joined_at}')

 When this command is executed, it attempts to convert the string given into a :class:`Member` and then passes it as a parameter for the function.
 This works by checking if the string is a mention, an ID, a nickname, a username + discriminator, or just a regular username.
 The default set of converters have been written to be as easy to use as possible.

-A lot of discord models work out of the gate as a parameter:
+A lot of selfcord models work out of the gate as a parameter:

 - :class:`Object` (since v2.0)
 - :class:`Member`